One of the favorite restoration techniques among managers of remnant prairies is fire.

 This was a burn we did on Indian Grass Prairie (a remnant) in the spring of 2004.

-The results of the burning on this remnant were interesting.
-In the summer following the burn we saw much more Big Bluestem and less Indian Grass.
+That summer we saw much more Big Bluestem and less Indian Grass.
 The grasses grew much taller and thicker than before the burn.
+Some of the flowers, especially Monarda and Purple Prairie Clover, had more blooms.
 Some of the Sumac – but not all – was top killed, and most of the blackened plants sprouted back from the base.

-The second summer the grasses and flowers looked the way they had before the burn – growing shorter and less thickly.
-The sumac came back from the roots, and seemed as thick as before the burn.
-And there were hundreds of blooming plants of Yellow and White Clover.
+The second summer the sumac and the grasses and flowers looked the way they had before the burn – the sumac was growing, the flowers and grasses were shorter and bloomed less.
+And there were thousands of blooming plants of Yellow and White Clover.

 If you do plan to use fire on your remnant, I’ve come across some suggestions that may make the burns easier on insects and other invertebrates: